nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 **Transmission**: The attestation report is then sent to an external verifier (Workload Identity Manager), through a secure TLS connection.

 **Remote Verification**: The remote Workload Identity Manager checks the integrity of the attestation report and validates the measurements against known good values from the set of trusted hosts in the shared data store.
-The shared data store can be split as follows for higher security - (1) Host TPM EKs (e.g., MDM) used by Workload Identity Manager and (2) Host TPM EKs + Geolocation sensor details (e.g., location sensor hardware database).
+The shared data store can be split as follows for higher security - (1) Host TPM EK (e.g., MDM) shared data store used by Workload Identity Manager and (2) Host TPM EK + Geolocation sensor detail shared data store.
 The Workload Identity Manager also validates that the TPM EK certificate has not been revoked and is part of the approved list of TPM EK identifiers associated with the hardware platform.
 At this point, we can be sure that the hardware platform is approved for running workloads and is running an approved OS.

 ### Start/Restart time attestation/remote verification of workload identity agent for integrity and proof of residency on Host - Linux IMA and Workload Identity Agent public/private key attestation are newly added